ZacharyKeeley/options-trading-bot/README.md

 python3 scripts/run_live.py --config config/live.yml

-It’s just enough for someone to get in, install, and run — nothing extra to slow them down.
+It’s just enough to get in, install, and run — nothing extra to slow you down.